-Health Facts for You
+Health Facts for you

-Idiopathic Pulmonary Fibrosis (IPF) Medicines Anti-Fibrotic Therapy
+Idiopathic Pulmonary Fibrosis (IPF) Medicines

-The name of your medicine is:
+The name of your medicine is

-Pirfenidone (Esbriet®) and Nintedanib (Ofev®) are used to treat Idiopathic Pulmonary Fibrosis (IPF).
+Pirfenidone (Esbriet[®]) and Nintedanib (Ofev[®]) are used to treat Idiopathic Pulmonary Fibrosis (IPF).
 They help to slow the rate that scar tissue forms in the lung.

-Decreasing scar tissue growth may help prevent decline in lung function due to IPF.
-All patients with IPF can use these medicines if there are no other medical reasons that would prevent it.
+Decreasing scar tissue may help prevent decline in lung function due to IPF.
+Both men and women with IPF can use these medicines if there are no other medical reasons that would prevent their use.

-For concerns or more information about this medicine, check with your health care team.
+If you have concerns or you want more information about your medicine and its use, check with your doctor, pharmacist or nurse.